mezod/chroma.js/docs/src/index.md

 ### chroma.brewer

-chroma.brewer is an map of ColorBrewer scales that are included in chroma.js for convenience. chroma.scale uses the colors to construct.
+chroma.brewer is a map of ColorBrewer scales that are included in chroma.js for convenience. chroma.scale uses the colors to construct.

 ```js
 chroma.brewer.OrRd